Why I Shower Every Other Day in Autistic Burnout

 Omari

 Being in burnout significantly impacts my ability to take regular showers and maintain basic hygiene.
 This isn't something people talk about.
-Morning showers cost me 2-3 energy before I even start my day.
+Morning showers cost me most of my energy before I even start my day and handle anything else.

 The Cold Burst I Can't Stand